jirkamartinekk/jirkamartinekk/ReadMe.md

 # 💫 About Me:

-🔭 I’m currently working on nothing 😏<br>🌱 I’m studying Kotlin, JavaScript, and C++<br>⚡ Fun fact: Most of my repos are private...
+🔭 I’m currently working on nothing 😏<br>🌱 I’m studying Kotlin, PHP, and C++<br>⚡ Fun fact: Most of my repos are private...

 ## 🌐 Socials: